csiu/auto-folley/README.md

 # Hacking sound to video

 Everyone watches movies and sound effects make movies better, more dramatic.
-The idea that our team had for the Global AI Hackathon is simple.
+The idea that our team had for the Global AI Hackathon (June 23–25, 2017) is simple.
 We prototyped adding a sound effect to the evocative parts of a movie.

 ![](img/autofoley-head-smile.png)